 If someone comes across a different type of panel or if their LG LJ5500 doesn't correspond to our review, let us know and we will update the review.
 The LG LJ5000 and LG LJ550M are very similar LED TVs but lack the WebOS smart features.

 The LG LJ5500 isn't a very good TV, and at its price, there are better options available.
 If you're capable of stretching your budget a little bit, TVs that perform much better are also available.
+See our recommendations for the best budget TVs.

 The Samsung M5300 is better than the LG LJ5500.
 The Samsung M5300 has better reflection handling and a wider viewing angle, so it will better suit a wider variety of rooms.
 The M5300 also has an optional motion interpolation feature which the LJ5500 lacks.
 This optional feature can clear up motion but introduces some artifacts.
 The LG LJ5500 is better able to remove judder from 24p sources, which the M5300 can't do.